jamesmurdza/sandbox/README.md

 ## Running Tests

-To run the test suite, ensure both frontend and backend are running.
+To run the test suite, ensure both web app and server are running.

 First, install dependencies in the test directory: